-My undergraduate training was as a geography teacher — which is the perfect foundation for a journalist — and early in my career, I completed a couple semesters of high school teaching.
+My undergraduate training was as a teacher — which is the perfect foundation for a journalist — and early in my career, I completed a couple of semesters of high school teaching.
 I have graduate pedagogy and didactics classes under the belt and appreciate any opportunity to share the storytelling process with young journalists, communicators or scientists.
 Why scientists?
-Because every scientist needs to communicate their findings for the benefit of society, and the narrative is an evidence-based way to achieve it.
+Because every scientist needs to communicate their findings for the benefit of society.
+Narrative is an evidence-based way to achieve it.

-I currently host a semester-long Advanced Science Communication Seminar at Virginia Sea Grant, which is housed at the Virginia Institute of Marine Science.
-This class takes young marine and coastal science students through a series of instructional and coaching steps whereby they identify a target audience and a relevant message from their research and prepare a product to communicate an important element of their work.
+I taught a semester-long Advanced Science Communication class at Virginia Sea Grant, which is housed at the Virginia Institute of Marine Science.
+This class took young marine and coastal science students through a series of instructional and coaching steps whereby they identified a target audience and a relevant message from their research and prepared a product to communicate an important element of their work.

 From infographics to whiteboard animation videos to photo essays or documentary shorts, a variety has been published and shared with policymakers, watermen, coastal property owners, prospective employers, at museum events or with other stakeholders.
-And the airing of What is a Wetland (Pamela Braff) is pending for PBS Television.
-Every class also has a smaller cohort of students that would like to receive training in how to manage a live interview.
+What is a Wetland created by Pamela Braff has aired on PBS Television.
+Each class also has a smaller cohort of students who would like to receive training in how to manage a live press interview.

-A 'stakeholder review' session has become the highlight of each Seminar as professionals from the GK-12 education, aquaculture and fisheries industries or extension partners of Virginia Sea Grant offer feedback after each student has presented their rough draft.
-This step ignites a passion for nuanced science communication, and produces results that are essential for the scientists.
+A 'stakeholder review' session became the highlight of each class as professionals from the GK-12 education, aquaculture and fisheries industries or extension partners of Virginia Sea Grant offered feedback after each student had presented their rough draft.
+This step ignited a passion for more nuanced science communication and produced results that are essential for scientists.

-I am also serving as the primary reader for a master's thesis, which will evaluate data collected using time-lapse photography to monitor improvements to a Wyoming wetland bird migration stopover area.
+I have also served as the primary adviser for a master's thesis, which will evaluate data collected using time-lapse photography, to monitor improvements to a Wyoming wetland bird migration stopover area.

 - Resilient Ingleside: A multimedia project that examines a local community partnership to combat recurrent flooding caused by sea level rise.
 The piece is introduced by a local character— an African American gentleman, Charles Gore whose home has been inundated with water a number of times.